 - (a) There shall be the following permanent Committees of the Governing Body:

-- (i) The Buildings Committee;

-- (ii) The Chapel and Patronage Committee;

-- (iii) The Development and Alumni Relations Committee;

-- (iv) The Domestic Committee;

-- (v) The Fellowship and Appointments Committee;

-- (vi) The Finance Committee;

-- (vii) The Graduate Committee;

-- (viii) The Library and Archives Committee;

-- (ix) The Research Committee;

-- (x) The Statutes and Bylaws Committee;

-- (xi) The Committee on Stipends and Allowances;

-- (xii) The Warden and Tutors' Committee.

-- (a) There shall be the following permanent Sub-Committees:

-- (i) Of the Domestic Committee:

-- (a) The Arts and Music Sub-Committee;

-- (b) The Gardens and Grounds Sub-Committee;

-- (c) The Health and Safety Sub-Committee;

-- (d) The Human Resources Sub-Committee;

-- (e) The Nursery Management Sub-Committee

-- (f) The Information Technology Sub-Committee;

-- (g) The Sub-Committee on Pictures, Historic Chattels and Works of Art;

-- (h) The Sports Sub-Committee;

-- (ii) Of the Finance Committee:

-- (a) The Investment Sub-Committee;

-- (iii) Of the Graduate Committee

-- (a) The Student Support Sub-Committee (which shall be a joint subcommittee of the Graduate Committee and of the Warden and Tutors' Committee);

-- (iv) Of the Warden and Tutors' Committee:

-- (a) The Academic Needs and Leave Sub-Committee;

-- (b) The Schools Liaison and Access Sub-Committee;

-- (c) The Student Support Sub-Committee (which shall be a joint sub-committee of the Warden and Tutors' Committee and of the Graduate Committee).

-- (a) There shall be the following permanent College Forums:

-- (i) The Equality Forum;

-- (ii) The Welfare Forum.

-- (a) There shall be the following permanent Panels ("permanent Panels"):

-- (i) The Disciplinary Panel;

-- (ii) The Academic Review Panel;

-- (iii) The Fitness to Study Panel;

-- (iv) The Appeals Panel;

-- (v) The Initial Period Review Panel;

-- (vi) The EJRA Panel.
+- (i) The Chapel and Patronage Committee;

+- (ii) The Development and Alumni Relations Committee;

+- (iii) The Domestic Committee;

+- (iv) The Fellowship and Appointments Committee;

+- (v) The Finance Committee;

+- (vi) The Library and Archives Committee;

+- (vii) The Statutes and Bylaws Committee;

+- (viii) The Committee on Stipends and Allowances;

+- (ix) The Warden and Tutors' Committee.

+(a) There shall be the following permanent Sub-Committees:

+(a) The Arts and Music Sub-Committee;

+(b) The Gardens and Grounds Sub-Committee;

+(c) The Health and Safety Sub-Committee;

+(d) The Human Resources Sub-Committee;

+(e) The Nursery Management Sub-Committee

+(f) The Sub-Committee on Pictures, Historic Chattels and Works of Art;

+(g) The Sports Sub-Committee;

+(ii) Of the Finance Committee:

+(a) The Investment Sub-Committee;

+(iii) Of the Warden and Tutors' Committee:

+(a) The Academic Needs and Leave Sub-Committee;

+(b) The Student Support Sub-Committee.

+4. (a) Ther shall be the following permanent College Forums:

+(i) The Equality Forum;

+(ii) The Welfare Forum.

+5. (a) There shall be the following permanent Panels ("permanent Panels"):

+(i) The Disciplinary Panel;

+(ii) The Academic Review Panel;

+(iii) The Fitness to Study Panel;

+(iv) The Appeals Panel;

+(v) The Initial Period Review Panel;

+(vi) The EJRA Panel.